 If you have a bachelor’s degree with an emphasis in real estate or a law degree, you may also have your pre-license broker education waived.
 But there are other requirements to becoming a broker you should know about.
 The main one is that you’ll need to document at least three years of salesperson experience in the state.
 PREC will also consider other comparable experiences.
 It reviews and makes decisions on a case-by-case basis.

-If you’re at least 18 years old and are ready to begin pre-licensing coursework for your Pennsylvania real estate license, Aceable Agent has an “Ace the test guarantee.”
+If you’re at least 18 years old and are ready to begin pre-licensing coursework for your Pennsylvania real estate license, Aceable Agent has an “Ace or Don't Pay Guarantee.”
 Its online courses allow you to finish your education on your timeline and in the comfort of your own home.
 Sign up today!